aws-samples/aws-last-mile-delivery-hyperlocal/docs/components/03-location-service.md

 #### Driver Location Ingest

-Driver Location Ingest instead, takes the incoming events and update Amazon Elasticache (Redis) and Amazon ElasticSearch with the new location data so that subsequent API Calls to the Location Service to query drivers will get the updated information.
+Driver Location Ingest instead, takes the incoming events and update Amazon MemoryDB (Redis) and Amazon MemoryDB with the new location data so that subsequent API Calls to the Location Service to query drivers will get the updated information.

-Both write query on Redis and ElasticSearch are performed as batch to improve overall performance.
+Both write query on Redis and MemoryDB are performed as batch to improve overall performance.

 CDK parameters that can be adjusted to change the behaviour of the consumer: